jeremiecoullon/SGMCMCJax/README.md

 [**Quickstart**](#example-usage) | [**Samplers**](#samplers) | [**Documentation**](https://sgmcmcjax.readthedocs.io/en/latest/index.html)

 SGMCMCJax is a lightweight library of stochastic gradient Markov chain Monte Carlo (SGMCMC) algorithms.
-The aim is to include both standard samplers (SGLD, SGHMC) as well as state of the art samplers (SVRG-langevin, others, ...).
+The aim is to include both standard samplers (SGLD, SGHMC) as well as state of the art samplers.

 The target audience for this library is researchers and practitioners: simply plug in your JAX model and easily obtain samples.